blackbaud-services/constructicon/README.md

 - `yarn run build` to build for production
 - `yarn run build:styleguide` to build the styleguide
 - `yarn run build:icons` to minify and prepare the icons to import into `icons.js`.
 See more below.
+- `yarn playground:build` to build webpack for the local development server
+- `yarn playground:start` to start the local development server

 ### Tests